Toufique-Sk/Facial-Recognized-Attendance-System/README.md

 # HOW TO RUN:

-Step 1: You first need to get all the dependencies so fir run " pip install -r requirements.txt "
+Step 1: You first need to get all the dependencies so first run " pip install -r requirements.txt "

-Step 2: You need to  have a mongodb installed in your PC and mongoDB local surver running
+Step 2: You need to  have a mongodb installed in your PC and mongoDB local surver running (run "mongod" in cmd)

 Step 3: Run dataset.py and create some datasets